Part 1 of Reading Naked Economics

 2

-The only good argument I’ve heard thus far in defense of communism is external influence from capitalist countries.
+First, external influence from capitalist countries.
 I mean, the CIA went nuts shortly after its creation in 1947.
 Iran 1953, Guatemala 1954, Congo 1960, Cuba 1961.
 Bribing politicians, funding protests, funding labor movements to undermine governments.
 Setting up a fake radio station pretending to be coming from that country, broadcasting false reports of uprisings and protests (this happened in Guatemala).
 Providing equipment and training to exiles and rebel groups.
 These are the lengths to which the U.S. and its allies went to ensure that communism didn’t gain a foothold in those countries.

 I’m not saying the USSR didn’t engage in the same interferences, but it’s hard to determine the effectiveness of a system if the world’s superpower keeps meddling in your business.